githubtraining/innersource/responses/discoverable.md

-3: on pr.closed (learner merged)
-- bot opens PR for creating discoverable repos
+This PR is all about how to make your repositories more discoverable.

+### Challenge question

-- challenge question: what is this repository for? screenshot of a repo with no README, topics, etc
+What is this repository for?

-- learner enters response, likely will fail
+[SCREENSHOT OF BARE REPOSITORY WITHOUT DOCS]

+I'll respond when I detect you've submitted a comment on this PR.